hungyok/nuctf_equi_bai/README.md

 After carrying out the above one-TF optimization for all the TFs, we rank the 104 TFs based their contribution to the NDR probability (P<sub>NDR</sub>) by running the "[occupx.m](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucTF/occup_profile)" and store the ranking in another file called "[tfindx.txt](https://github.com/hungyok/nuctf_equi_bai/tree/main/tf_energy_all)".
 Below, we describe a model where we incorporated the top 30 TFs.
 Accordingly, we have in total of 62 unknown parameters (31 pairs of (c,γ)'s), of which 60 is for TFs and two for nucleosome.

 #### Open the folder “[simplexM_top30](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucTF/simplexM_top30)” to find:
 1. Input and output parameters that are saved in folder "input" and "output" respectively.
 The folder "output" contains similar files as in simplexM_tf1.
-We also put some optimized parameters into "output2" for comparison purpose.
+We also put some optimized parameters into "output_optimized" for comparison purpose.
 The "output" is the running folder where every output is dumped here.
 The output for real or trial run, abrupt kill, or mistakes by users are dumped here.
 2. A log file “log.txt” to record the optimization process.
 3. simplex_SA_multiTF.m, the main simplex engine that executes the parameter optimization.
 4. occupxfunc.m, a sub-function that computes nucleosome occupancy and RMSD.